yejianping/ye/self-introduction.md

 At some point in the not-terribly-distant future, I hope to found a self-sustaining collective of clever people, for fun, profit(?), and the promotion of human life in the universe.

 Anyways, for now I'm just working to seek a job in North America.
-My ultra dream is to apply Mathematics to computer to create an unprecedented, profound, aesthetic piece of work, such as an novel algorithm, or an app.
+My ultra dream is to apply Mathematics to computer to create an unprecedented, profound, aesthetic piece of work, such as a novel algorithm, or an app.
 Not that I necessarily expect to succeed, but it's something to strive for, and it's a fun problem to work on.